gingerbeardman/monkey.tmbundle/README.md

    `' buildopt: option`

-where 'option' is the option you're enabling for the Build & Run commands.
+where 'option' is the option you're enabling for the Build and Run commands.
 The comments must be on their own lines with only whitespace preceding  them.

 ## Windows